| Musical Style: Melodic Rock | Produced By: John & Dino Elefante |

 Everybody needs an Island in the sky

-Those of you familiar with Kerry Livgren's 1980 solo effort Seeds Of Change will recognize the name Dave Pack (Ambrosia), the vocalist who made a guest appearance on the albums final number “Ground Zero”.
-Pack comes through with a performance every bit as strong on the ballad “Shine On” with his abundant Rob Rock-like vocal abilities.
-Keyboards slowly lead the way through the songs first verse until it culminates upon reaching an immaculate chorus perfectly accentuated by Gospel-like backing vocals.
+Those of you familiar with Kerry Livgren’s 1980 solo release Seeds Of Change will recognize vocalist Dave Pack, who lent his abilities to the albums final track, “Ground Zero”.
+Pack comes through with a performance every bit as strong on the ballad “Shine On” with his Rob Rock-like vocal presence.
+If anything, the song borders on the worshipful with its Gospel-like feel and immaculately done chorus.
 "Shine On" compares eternity to a graveyard of lost ships:

 Far beneath the raging sea